asmuth/clip/fnordmetric-doc/src/enterprise_usage.md

 Configuration
 -------------

-FnordMetric Enterprise is configures using command line options.
+FnordMetric Enterprise is configured using command line options.
 The valid options are:

 <table>
   <tr>